 What are Neo Banks

-- Neo banks are financial institutions with only an online presence and function digitally.
+- Neo Banks Meaning - These are financial institutions with only an online presence and function digitally.

 - They offer all traditional bank services via a digital setup or mobile apps without having any physical branches.